 The EU Council has released details of the first EU list of non-cooperative jurisdictions for tax purposes.

 The EU black list of tax jurisdictions has been published by the EU Council as part of its Conclusions on the EU list of non-cooperative jurisdictions for tax purposes.
-The black list initially contains 17 jurisdictions, including the United Arab Emirates and Panama.
+The blacklist currently contains nine jurisdictions, including the Bahamas and US Virgin Islands.
 However, a larger number of jurisdictions, which have committed to agreeing necessary legal changes with the EU, are included on a second grey list, including Jersey, Guernsey, Isle of Man, Switzerland, Bermuda and Cayman Islands.

 Member States are encouraged to apply additional administrative measures for tax purposes to transactions or structures involving jurisdictions on the black list.
 In addition, financing from the European Fund for Sustainable Development is not available to such jurisdictions and further defensive measures are likely to be added in the future.